-Add chocolate chips or chopped nuts to make pumpkin bread extra special.
+Add chocolate chips or chopped nuts to make gluten-free pumpkin bread extra special.

-Be sure to make a big batch so you can stock your freezer.
+Be sure to make a big batch of gluten-free pumpkin bread so you can stock your freezer.
 Simply cool, slice and wrap a loaf of bread.
 Freeze it.
 Then take slices out as you need them.

-This recipe makes one large loaf (9×5) and one medium loaf (8×4).
+This recipe makes one large loaf (9×5-in.) and one medium loaf (8×4-in.).
 If you don’t want to make loaves you can turn this into muffins.
 Simply put the batter in muffin pans and cut the baking time in half.

-- 1 cup organic cane sugar or coconut sugar
+- 1/2 - 1 cup organic cane sugar or coconut sugar (adjust sweetness to liking)

 - 1 tsp. cinnamon